Published On: October 19, 2021

 Those who’ve ever experienced it know: anxiety can be terrible.
 Despite it being a natural response to stress, anxiety and anxiety disorders can take control over your whole life.
 Anxiety can result in physical symptoms like shaking, sweating, and yes…chest pain.

-What is anxiety chest pain and why does it happen?
+What is anxiety-induced chest pain and why does it happen?
 More importantly, how can you be sure it’s anxiety and not something else?

 Read on as we discuss all this and how to deal with anxiety so that anxiety chest pain doesn’t happen as often.

 Is your chest tightness anxiety, or is it something more?
-Research shows that anxiety is a contributing factor for about 30% to 40% of people who experience low-risk chest pain and go to the ER.
+Research shows that anxiety is a contributing factor for about 30% to 40% of people who experience low-risk chest pain and go to the emergency room.

 Even just the thought of chest pain can make us, well, anxious.
 Feeling anxiety in chest regions, however, is a fairly common symptom of anxiety.
-It’s the association of chest pain with heart related conditions or, in the worst cases, a heart attack, that makes any type of chest pain seem frightening.
+It’s the association of chest pain with a related heart problem or, in the worst cases, a heart attack, that makes any type of chest pain seem frightening.

-Knowing the difference between anxiety-driven chest pain, and when it could be something more, is important.
-To do that, you need to understand how anxiety chest pain usually feels.
+Knowing the difference between anxiety-related chest pain, and when it could be something more, is important.
+To do that, you need to understand how anxiety-induced chest pain usually feels.

 One of the hardest parts about anxiety is that it often doesn’t present the same way in any two people.
 What type and how severe your anxiety symptoms are can range from day to day.

-Even the same physical symptom of chest pain from anxiety can differ from person to person.
-For most, the pain is sudden, harsh, and sharp but others may experience anxiety chest pain gradually.
+Even the same physical symptom of chest pain from severe anxiety can differ from person to person.
+For most, the pain is sudden, harsh, and sharp but others may experience anxiety-related chest pain gradually.

 Chest tightness anxiety symptoms can be described as any of the following:

-Understanding what can cause chest pain that’s related to anxiety can help you manage it.
+Understanding what can cause chest pain symptoms related to anxiety can help you manage it.

 When we become anxious, our body has a natural physical reaction.
 Sweating, shortness of breath or difficulty breathing, your body tensing up, a racing heartbeat, and more can all be the result of a physiological change due to your brain setting off a stress response.

 Sometimes there are emotional or psychological responses, too.
 You may find that you’re suddenly very aggressive or hostile, or you’re easily upset when you’re anxious.
 These responses are commonly known as fight-or-flight responses.
 They’re a way for your head and body to take over in dangerous situations.
 However, when you experience fight-or-flight reactions often, it can take your body a lot longer to recover.
-The result can be extreme muscle tension you may feel in your chest.
+The result can be extreme chest muscle tension, and you may experience anxiety twitching as a result.

-Combine this tightness with the potential for an increased heart rate (another symptom of anxiety), and you may suddenly begin wondering if what you’re feeling is really just anxiety in your chest or if it’s something much more.
+Combine this tightness with the potential for an increased heart rate (another anxiety symptom), and you may suddenly begin wondering if what you’re feeling is really just anxiety in your chest or if it’s something much more.

 Chest pain that results from anxiety can be from cardiac system mechanisms, or they may not be related at all.
 In some cases, it may even be a combination of the two.
 If you’re experiencing anxiety chest pain that’s not cardiac related, your pain may be due to: